Symphony No. 37 (Haydn)

 The Symphony No. 37 in C major, Hob.
 I/37, is a symphony by Joseph Haydn.
-The numbering is completely misleading, as it is clearly one of Haydn's earliest symphonies.
+The numbering is misleading, as it is one of Haydn's earliest symphonies.
 A copy of the score found at Český Krumlov, Czech Republic, is dated 1758.
 It can be presumed it was written for the orchestra of Count Morzin, in which Haydn was employed until February 1761.

 This symphony is a candidate for the first one he ever had written, if his Symphony No. 1 was not indeed his first symphony.

-Movements
+Music

-The work is scored for two oboes, bassoon, two French horns (or two trumpets, timpani) and strings possibly with continuo.
+The work is scored for two oboes, bassoon, two horns (or two trumpets, timpani) and strings possibly with continuo.
 It is possible the trumpet and timpani parts were added later.

 The work is in four movements: